rowangithub/DOrder/README.md

 <a href="https://www.cs.purdue.edu/homes/zhu103/pubs/draft.pdf">
 	Link to the paper on Automatically Learning Shape Specifications.</a>

+This tool is copyrighted by Purdue University.

+Author: He Zhu, Gustavo Petri, Suresh Jagannathan.

 <strong>DOrder</strong> is a specification synthesizer written in OCaml that
 runs on top of the OCaml compiler.
 It is capable of synthesizing shape specifications for OCaml data structure programs with <strong>no</strong> user-annotations.